wyn/collab/src/python/collab/README.txt

 Collab, the power of cloud computing effortlessly built out of your current hardware.

-The Collab system allows businesses to build efficient, safe and fault tolerant modeling systems by combining the power of their existing computing infrastructure.
+The Collab system allows businesses to build efficient, safe and fault tolerant modeling systems by consolidating the power of their existing computing infrastructure.

 Collab is based on the Extensible Messaging and Presence Protocol (XMPP), more information on XMPP can be found at <http://xmpp.org/>.